IS2AI/TurkicTTS/README.md

 # TurkicTTS
-This repository provides the demo and the pre-trained models for the paper: [Multilingual text-to-speech synthesis for Turkic language using zero-shot cross-lingual transfer learning](link-once-published).
+This repository provides the demo and the pre-trained models for the paper: [Multilingual Text-to-Speech Synthesis for Turkic Languages Using Transliteration](link-once-published).

+## Dataset
+Our study became feasible thanks to a large-scale and open-source speech corpus called [KazakhTTS2] (https://github.com/IS2AI/Kazakh_TTS).

 ## Pretrained models
 Unzip the both pre-trained vocoder and acoustic model in the current directory.